abinayar2106/ACM-memory-simulator/README.md

 - Block size
 - Associativity

-A FIFO replacement policyis used when cache sets are full.
+A FIFO replacement policy is used when cache sets are full.

 Cache *hits and misses* are tracked to analyze memory access patterns.